louismullie/temp-data/markdown_final/64ffae0e-e1d8-48e2-884c-96cba3ddbdd5.md

 ---

 Start anticoagulation **immediately** for patients with a high clinical suspicion of DVT or when imaging is delayed, as this reduces the risk of PE and thrombus extension [^111SxyZo] [^111xmXAU].
-For low-risk patients, **wait for imaging confirmation** — typically with D-dimer and compression ultrasound [^111RvB9e] — to avoid unnecessary anticoagulation and bleeding [^113buXtu] [^notfound].
+For low-risk patients, **wait for imaging confirmation** — typically with D-dimer and compression ultrasound [^111RvB9e] — to avoid unnecessary anticoagulation and bleeding [^113buXtu].
 If imaging is delayed beyond 24 hours in moderate-to-high suspicion cases, initiate anticoagulation while awaiting results [^111SxyZo].

 ---